awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-metric-add.md

-# Adding a Metric Policy<a name="policies-metric-add"></a>
+# Adding a metric policy<a name="policies-metric-add"></a>

 A metric policy contains rules that dictate which metrics AWS Elemental MediaStore sends to Amazon CloudWatch\.
-For examples of metric policies, see [Example Metric Policies](policies-metric-examples.md)\.
+For examples of metric policies, see [Example metric policies](policies-metric-examples.md)\.

 **To add a metric policy \(console\)**